codeprimate/askymyfiles/README.md

 askmyfiles looks for new and updated information.

 Add a list of files or directories to ignore in `.askignore` (Like a `.gitignore`).
+Add a list of hints/instructions for chat in `.askmyfileshints`

 To add a directory or file to the local database, then "add":